dataforseo/TypeScriptClient/docs/interfaces/ILocalServicesDataforseoLabsSerpElementItem.md

 > **`optional`** **title**: `string`

-title of the result in SERP
+title of the item

 #### Source

-main.ts:99433
+main.ts:99535

 ***